devhowyalike/rapgpt/SUNO_SETUP.md

 2. Battle creator can access song generation
 3. Creator selects a beat style
 4. System formats all verses with persona labels
-5. API generates song (typically 1-3 minutes)
+5. API generates song (typically 2-3 minutes)
+6. Client polls for completion with real-time progress bar
-6. Song is saved with metadata to database
+7. Song is saved with metadata to database when complete
-7. Audio player appears for playback and download
+8. Audio player appears for playback and download

+**Real-time Progress**: The UI displays a progress bar that updates every 5 seconds while the song generates, giving users accurate feedback on generation status.

 ## Rate Limits